Higher education in Ukraine: Doctoral degrees

 At the doctoral level, Ukraine has a two-degree system.
 The first qualification is the Candidate of Sciences (scientific degree of Kandydat Nauk) which normally requires at least three years of study after the award of the Specialist or the Master diploma and is achieved by submitting and defending a thesis (dissertation), as well as following post-graduate studies (aspirantura) in the specialist field.
-The second qualification is the Doctor of Sciences (scientific degree of Doktor Nauk), the highest degree in Ukraine, which is achieved by dissertation that must make an original contribution to a given field of learning, and after a period of further studies (doktorantura) following the award of Kandidat Nauk degree.
+The second qualification is the Doctor of Sciences (scientific degree of Doktor Nauk), the highest degree in Ukraine, which is achieved by dissertation that must make an original contribution to a given field of learning, and after a period of further studies (doktorantura) following the award of Candidate of Sciences degree.

-Doctoral study programs (post-graduate course, aspirantura – for Kandydat Nauk degree and doctoral course, doktorantura – for Doktor Nauk degree) can be opened in higher education institutions of the third and fourth levels of accreditation or in research institutes and their branches.
+Doctoral study programs (post-graduate course, aspirantura – for Candidate of Sciences degree and doctoral course, doktorantura – for Doctor of Sciences degree) can be opened in higher education institutions of the third and fourth levels of accreditation or in research institutes and their branches.

 The two doctoral degrees can be earned in two ways: as a result of studies in aspirantura and doktorantura or independently.
 The public defense of the dissertation is held in the form of a public presentation and scientific debates.

 Professors have different ranks within the university system.
 For example a Dosent (Доцент) is analogous to an assistant professor in the United States.